bishoybassem/k8s-rpi/README.md

 ## Requirements
 * At least 2 [Raspberry Pi](https://www.raspberrypi.org/products) devices with
   [Raspbian OS](https://www.raspberrypi.org/downloads/raspbian). <br/>
-  (used: Raspberry Pi 3 Model B+ and Raspbian Stretch Lite 2018-10-09)
+  (used: Raspberry Pi 3 Model B+ and Raspbian Stretch Lite 2018-11-13)
 * The Pis should have ssh enabled with sudo privileges, better with key based authentication. ([guide](https://www.raspberrypi.org/documentation/remote-access/ssh/))
+  PS: a convenience script `install-os.sh` is added to simplify the OS installation to the SD card.
+It also configures the hostname, copies the WiFi network credentials to the card, configures SSH authorized access keys (and disables default password authentication in this case!),
 * A control machine that has Ansible installed. (used version 2.7.0, [guide](https://docs.ansible.com/ansible/2.7/installation_guide/intro_installation.html))

 ## Steps